-When you place your order for your Perfect Fit Tank Liner, we verify the dimensions with you to ensure the exact liner you need for your tank is made.
-No matter the shape or size of your tank, we can fabricate your liner to fit perfectly so that you can drop it in your tank and get back up and running.
+When you place your order for your Perfect Fit Tank Liner, we verify the dimensions with you to ensure we create the exact liner you need for your tank.
+No matter the shape or size of your tank, we can fabricate your tank liner to fit perfectly so that you can drop it in your tank and get back up and running right away.

 Our Perfect Fit tank liners are significantly less in cost than regular maintenance or repairs to your tank.
 The cost of the chemicals, the man-hours, and the downtime resulting in a loss of production total a significantly larger amount than a new tank liner.
 Especially in comparison to a brand new tank, the savings are huge!